CllsPy/CllTorch-Blog/content/posts/today.md

 - A good software engineer is capable of delivering a secure and functional product, and this can be achieved through Unit Test.
 - How to make a Unit Test using Python
 - I learned what is TDD (Test-Drive Development): A method to write software where first you write and after write code.
+- DRY
+  - DRY means that your code should have less repetition as possible.
+  - Less repetition means less bugs

 ## Golang